XavierBell0/LEAN-Blimp/README.md

 The -r tag exports the entire graphs folder recursively.

 ## Experimentation
 The initial flights of BEAN showed a loss of control after reaching a certain speed.
-There was no method of
+The blimp veered sharply left or right before reaching top speed.
+It was unstable.
+The primitive controls described above had no throttle control for each channel which made adjusting very diffucult.
+The airframe also doesn't react quickly so recognizing there is often not enough time after recognizing drift to correct.
+If a correction is made, then it is very often an overcorrection and the blimp sprials out in the opposite direction.
+This can hopefully be fixed with a PID controller in short term and state space control in the future.
+The propellers also seem to perform noticably less efficient than on the test stand.
+Currently BEAN consumes about 3W for 1m/s of velocity.